TrueBlocks/trueblocks-khedra/book/src/user_manual/understanding_khedra.md

 Khedra is organized into five core services:

 1. **Control Service**
-   - Central management interface
-   - Exposes API endpoints for service control
+   - **Central Management Hub**: Provides unified control interface for all Khedra services
+   - **Service Operations**: Start, stop, restart, pause, and resume any service via API
+   - **Health Monitoring**: Real-time status monitoring and health checks for all services
-   - Handles configuration and coordinating other services
+   - **Configuration Management**: Runtime configuration updates and validation
+   - **External Integration**: Enables external tools to manage Khedra programmatically
+   - **Always Enabled**: The Control Service is always active and cannot be disabled

 2. **Scraper Service**
    - Processes blockchain data to build the Unchained Index